Jahanzaib5/modified-contact-app-javafx/README.md

 This application will show Contact’s full name and picture with the names in sorted order by last name..
 #

-##Attention:
+## Attention:
-#This application is not working fine, as the project is not completed yet due to some problems in the building process cheers
+# Not all parts of this application are working fine, as the project is not completed yet due to some problems in the building process. cheers!

 ![](images/001.JPG)